Code of Conduct

 Hello and welcome to 18percent.

-18percent mission is for anyone, anywhere who needs peer to peer support with whatever they’re going through.
+18percent mission is for anyone, anywhere who needs peer to peer support with whatever they’re going there.

 18percent includes people from a wide range of cultures, languages, and experiences.
 This is a strength and an opportunity for all of us to learn.
 Please ask and explore, with an eye towards improved understanding and connection.

 We require a certain level of human behavior to keep 18percent a welcoming, growing, respectful, safe, and civil community.
 Harassment, hate, fear mongering, or similar behavior will not be allowed.
 Any such actions will be dealt with quickly and decisively.
-18percent is not a health care provider and does not give medical advice or treatment.
 Refusal to comply with guidance from a moderator or admin will result in being banned.

 Even though it’s impossible to outline all the positive models and guidance for how we hope everyone will behave, here is a non-comprehensive list of some principles we hope to encourage and see in participants.